Cloodot

 How the skill system and architecture work.

-Based on the official Skills documentation: Skills Overview - Cloodot
+Based on the official Skills documentation: Skills Overview - Cloodot.

-What skills can do
+What skills do

-Custom JavaScript/TypeScript functions let AI agents:
+Custom JavaScript or TypeScript functions let the AI agent:

-• Perform operations that change state (action)
+• Run operations that change state in your systems

-Skill types
+Skill kinds

 Examples: